 At 8,091 meters, Annapurna I is the tenth-highest mountain in the world.
 Located in the western part of Nepal, it is the most dangerous and deadly mountain in the world, taking the lives of over 60 climbers giving it a roughly 30% fatality to ascent rate.

-The first successful ascent of Annapurna I, the 10th-highest peak in the world, was made in 1950 by a French expedition.
+The first successful ascent of Annapurna I was made in 1950 by a French expedition.
 Many expert climbers consider Annapurna one of the world’s most difficult mountains to climb.
-So much so that it is often considered a death wish to try and summit the mountain.
+It is often considered a death wish to try and summit the mountain.